Write a Transaction Function

 function.
 First and foremost, the function is supposed to produce an object of type Transaction

-. takes two arguments, nonce
+.
+It takes two arguments, nonce

 and label